Ubanh2009/tech-triad-2025.github.io/README.md

 ### 2. Customized RFQ Comparison Page

+On clicking on RFQ number Comparison Chart will open up.

 Revamped the RFQ (Request for Quotation) comparison page for better usability.

 Enhanced layout to display comparisons more clearly and intuitively.